TykTechnologies/tyk-docs/tyk-docs/content/plugins.md

 This will give an overview of configuration process, specifically relating to:

 - Configuring the Gateway for plugins.
-- Configuring APIs for Plugins.
+- Configuring your APIs Plugins.

 ### Configuring Gateway